simonmichael/hledger_site/src/index.md

 over the past year I've become a daily user of hledger, my workflow has gotten quite sophisticated and I can get 99% of what I need.
 It's amazing, thanks so much for anyone/everyone involved. -- Peter Linsley

-Many thanks to Simon Michael for not only that wonderful program but also being so responsive. --HN
+Many thanks to Simon Michael for not only that wonderful program but also being so responsive. --chromatin

 I originally had a question I wanted to ask but then I read through part of the manual and got most of it and a different angle I hadn't quite considered answered; so I'm just stopping by to say thanks for the effort of documenting this in so much detail. --j416